mozilla-mobile/firefox-echo-show/docs/telemetry.md

 # Telemetry
-For clients that have "Send usage data" enabled, Firefox Connect sends a "core" ping and an "event" ping to Mozilla's telemetry service.
+For clients that have "Send usage data" enabled, Firefox for Echo Show sends a "core" ping and an "event" ping to Mozilla's telemetry service.
 Sending telemetry can be disabled in the app's settings.
-Builds of Firefox Connect have telemetry enabled by default ("opt-out").
+Builds of Firefox for Echo Show have telemetry enabled by default ("opt-out").

 ## Core ping

-Firefox Connect creates and tries to send a "core" ping whenever the app goes to the background.
+Firefox for Echo Show creates and tries to send a "core" ping whenever the app goes to the background.
 This core ping uses the same format as Firefox for Android and is [documented on firefox-source-docs.mozilla.org](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/core-ping.html).

 ## Event ping